 The most extreme debt management option, which should only be considered as a last resort, is to file for personal bankruptcy.
-As you would with a consumer proposal, if you’re thinking about filing for bankruptcy, you’ll need to meet with a licensed insolvency trustee, who will make sure that you will in fact benefit from the process.
+As you would with a consumer proposal, if you’re thinking about filing for bankruptcy, you’ll need to meet with a licensed insolvency trustee, who will make sure that you will, in fact, benefit from the process.

 Here are a few typical steps involved when you file for bankruptcy:

-- First, your trustee will provide you with the all necessary information and help you fill out all the required paperwork.
+- First, your trustee will provide you with all the necessary information and help you fill out all the required paperwork.

 - As soon as your bankruptcy is filed, a “stay of proceedings” will be placed on your accounts.

 - Your creditors will also be notified by your trustee so that they can make a claim.